bicced/OpenShop/README.md

 ## Security Considerations

-- **Encryption**: Ensure that delivery addresses and tracking URLs are properly encrypted before sending them to the smart contract.
+- **Encryption**: Ensure that delivery addresses and tracking URLs are properly encrypted before sending them to the smart contract. (incomplete)
 - **Data Privacy**: Only the buyer and seller have access to sensitive shipment details, ensuring privacy.

 ## License